saarikabhasi/CS50-project1/README.md

 Development of a Book Reviewing website - **'The Book Fair'**

 The Book Fair website allows its user to,
-1. register
+1. Register
+2. Login
-2. search books,
+2. search books
 3. see the book details
 4. leave comments and rate the book on the scale of 1 to 5.
 5. Book's average rating and comments left by users